scil/LaravelFly/readme.md

-LaravelFly speeds up our existing Laravel projects, and make Tinker to be used online (use tinker while Laravel is responding requests from browsers).
+LaravelFly speeds up our existing Laravel projects without data pollution and memory leak, and make Tinker to be used online (use tinker while Laravel is responding requests from browsers).

 Thanks to [Laravel](http://laravel.com/), [Swoole](https://github.com/swoole/swoole-src) and [PsySh](https://github.com/bobthecow/psysh)